mpentler/adsb-flightalert/README.md

 # adsb-flightalert

-This little Python module will let you parse an aircraft.json file from a running dump1090 instance and return a list that match a certain criteria.
+This little Python module will let you parse an aircraft.json file from a running dump1090 instance and return a list with all flights that match a certain (single, for now) criteria.

 You can filter based on any key found in an aircraft record.
 For example